p4sstime/passtime-recording-hud/README.md

 ```
 These are included in the cfg of the files.
 Just run `exec pass_record` to run the above commands.

+If you want to reset these commands back to defaults (except for one; cl_use_tournament_specgui is 0 by default), just run `exec pass_stop` when you're done.

 ### Disabling Additional HUD Elements

 If you want to disable health, ammo, or the PASS INCOMING indicator, here's how to do it.